 All information included in this profile is accurate as of August 25, 2021.
 For more information, please consult Wealth Enhancement Advisory Services’ website.

 We will use this information to find the right advisor near you

 Wealth Enhancement Advisory Services has operated as an investment advisory firm since 2001.
 The firm is wholly owned by The Wealth Enhancement Group, LLC, which opened in 1997 in Minnesota.

 The firm has approximately 400 employees, nearly all of whom perform investment advisory services.
 Advisors at the firm hold a wide range of professional credentials including the certified financial planner (CFP), chartered financial analyst (CFA) and certified public accountant (CPA) designations, as well as JD and MBA degrees.

 Most of the firm’s clients are individual investors without a high net worth.
 However, the firm works with several thousand high net worth investors as well, and the majority of the firm’s managed assets are from those clients.
 For reference, high net worth investors are defined by the SEC as having at least $750,000 with the advisor or a total net worth over $1.5 million.

-It takes a minimum investment of $25,000 to open an account with Wealth Enhancement Advisory Services, so the firm is accessible for lower-level investors.
-In addition, Wealth Enhancement Advisory Services could accept even smaller portfolios under special circumstances or if the firm has reason to believe the client will reach the minimum within 12 months.
+It takes a minimum investment of $25,000 to open an account, so the firm is accessible for emerging investors.
+In addition, the firm could accept smaller portfolios under special circumstances or if the firm has reason to believe the client will reach the minimum within 12 months.

-Besides its standard investment management services, Wealth Enhancement Advisory Services has other programs with higher minimum portfolio requirements.
+Besides its standard investment management services, the firm has other programs with higher minimum portfolio requirements.
 The ones with high minimums offer a wider range of possible investments and strategies.